SCORP: Scene-Consistent Object Refinement via Proxy Generation and Tuning: Additional Results

 \subsection{Quantitative Comparison Results}

-Tab.~\ref{tab:quantitative-app-full} presents the quantitative evaluation of our method alongside baseline approaches on the comprehensive dataset described in Sec.~\ref{sec:dataset_details_app}.
-All values in the table represent averages computed over the three difficulty levels discussed in the paper.
-Our results demonstrate that the proposed method outperforms all baseline approaches, including 3DGS~\cite{3dgs}, 2DGS~\cite{2dgs}, DNGaussian~\cite{dngaussian}, and GenFusion~\cite{genfusion}, across nearly all metrics.
+Tab.~\ref{tab:quantitative-app-full} presents the quantitative evaluation of our method alongside baseline approaches on the comprehensive dataset described in Sec.~\ref{sec:dataset_details_app}, where all data represent averages computed over the three difficulty levels discussed in the paper.
+Our results demonstrate that our method outperforms all baselines, including 3DGS~\cite{3dgs}, 2DGS~\cite{2dgs}, DNGaussian~\cite{dngaussian}, and GenFusion~\cite{genfusion}, across nearly all metrics.